Constraints on the Local Cosmic Void from the Pantheon Supernovae Data: Methodology and Data

-where $d\Omega = d\theta^2+\sin^2\theta d\phi^2$, $\tilde{M}$ is an arbitrary mass scale, $k(r)$ is an arbitrary curvature profile function, $R(r,t)=a(t)r$ is denpendent on the FLRW scale factor $a(t)$ and a prime (or dot) denotes derivative with respect to the radial coordinate $r$ (or the time $t$).
+where $d\Omega = d\theta^2+\sin^2\theta d\phi^2$, $\tilde{M}$ is an arbitrary mass scale, $k(r)$ is an arbitrary curvature profile function, $R(r,t)=a(t)r$ is dependent on the FLRW scale factor $a(t)$ and a prime (or dot) denotes derivative with respect to the radial coordinate $r$ (or the time $t$).
 As $\Lambda$CDM model is built on the FLRW metric, there is a $\Lambda$LTB model built on the LTB metric.
 The universe's expansion in the $\Lambda$LTB model is determined by a Friedmann-like equation

-where $m(r)$ is the so-called Euclidean mass function and be set as $m(r) = 4\pi \tilde{M}^2r^3/3$, the Big Bang time $t_{\rm BB}(r)$ is fixed as a constant and the curvature profile $k(r)$ is the only free function to determine the void.
-More precisely, there is a transverse expansion rate and a longitudinal expansion rate.
-The former one is dependent on a transverse scale factor $a_{\bot}(r,t)=R(r,t)/r$ as
+where $m(r)$ is the so-called Euclidean mass function\footnote{\Mov{Choice of initial density profile.}} and be set as $m(r) = 4\pi \tilde{M}^2r^3/3$, the Big Bang time $t_{\rm BB}(r)$ is fixed as a constant and the curvature profile $k(r)$ is the only free function to determine the void.
+More precisely, \Mov{the void's expansion can be decomposed into} a transverse expansion rate and a longitudinal expansion rate.
+The former one \Mov{depends} on a transverse scale factor $a_{\bot}(r,t)=R(r,t)/r$ as